tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

   Mandatory in the DataCite Schema.
 We suggest to set it to the year of issuing the DOI.

-`ResourceTypeGeneral` and `ResourceType`
+`ResourceType`
-  DataCite DOIs are for many different types of objects, so there is a need to indicate the type.  `resourceTypeGeneral` is a mandatory element in the DataCite Schema selected from a `shared vocabulary
-  <DataCite definition resourceTypeGeneral_>`_.
-Set
-  `resourceTypeGeneral=Instrument` for DataCite instrument metadata records.
+  DataCite DOIs are for many different types of objects, so there is a need to indicate the type.
+Therefore, the `DataCite property ResourceType`_ is mandatory.
+The subproperty `resourceTypeGeneral` is needs to be selected from a `controlled vocabulary <DataCite definition resourceTypeGeneral_>`_.
+Set `resourceTypeGeneral=Instrument` for DataCite instrument metadata records.

-  `ResourceType` is a free text field that can be used to provide a more specific resource type.
+  `ResourceType` itself is a free text field that can be used to provide a more specific resource type.

 `FundingReference`
   This optional element can be used to acknowledge external funding